fatahdigital/docco/content/docs/template/list-page-template.en.md

 ## Order Content

-Hugo lists render the content based on metadata you provide in [front matter][].
+Hugo lists render the content based on metadata you provide in [front matter](/en/docs/content-and-customization/front-matter).
 In addition to sane defaults, Hugo also ships with multiple methods to make quick work of ordering content inside list templates:

 ### Default: Weight > Date > LinkTitle > FilePath